Allergy Tests

 • Oral Food Challenge tests (these are the gold standard investigation)

-Our Team will always take time to obtain a rigorous clinical history before selecting allergens for testing.
+Our Team will always take time to obtain a rigorous clinical history before selecting allergens for testing; blanket screening is unwise.

 Can young babies undergo allergy testing?